NeurodataWithoutBorders/nwb_hackathons/Workshop_2024_JHU/README.md

   * building and using NWB extensions, or
   * advanced data storage.

+On Day 1, we will also host a separate event for early-stage trainees.

+**Day 1, Thursday, June 20**

+6 - 6:45 PM: Intro to Open Neurophysiology with NWB and DANDI.
+Early-year graduate students, research assistants, and advanced undergraduates are specially invited to an evening workshop to learn about the Neurodata Without Borders (NWB) data standard and DANDI Archive for neurophysiology.
+The session will be focused on how to get started with using the NWB data standard and re-using public NWB data in your research projects. **Pizza will be served.** Others are welcome to join but note that the session will repeat much of the same material presented during the morning/afternoon lectures and tutorials.

+6:45 - 7 PM: Q+A and Discussion

 <!-- ## Registration

 The event is free and open to all, but registration is required for security purposes. -->